-For 2022 neutral paint color trends we are seeing less of the cool grays of the past, and more warmth bring brought into interior spaces thanks to warmer grays and greige paint colors, creamy whites and even shades closer to beige.
+For 2023 neutral paint color trends we are seeing less of the cool grays and stark whites of the past, and more warmth bring brought into interior spaces thanks to warmer grays and greige paint colors, creamy whites, and even shades closer to beige.

 These paint colors can also work well in both traditional and contemporary settings!

 Warm Gray and Greige

 Gray has been a popular color for neutrals for close to a decade.
 This year, many homeowners and designers have started leaning into warmer grays and shades of greige.
 The warm neutrals create a soft, neutral tone, without the coldness associated with traditional gray.